quic-mtuttle/aimet/Docs/featureguide/adaround.rst

         .. container:: tab-heading

             Load the model for AdaRound.
-In this code example, we will convert PyTorch MobileNetV2 to ONNX and use it in the subsequent code
+The following code example converts PyTorch MobileNetV2 to ONNX and uses it in the subsequent code.

         .. literalinclude:: ../snippets/onnx/apply_adaround.py
             :language: python